-'Let's Go Crazy' was a number one hit by music icon Prince in the eighties.
+'Let's Go Crazy' was a 'number 1' hit by music icon Prince in the eighties.
 BMW M must have had the song playing on repeat in the office, as they too went crazy and released three epic M cars during this era, the first of which was the M635 CSi.

 The 'E24' 6 Series may have been born in the late seventies, but BMW M created the M635 CSi in the early eighties.
 North American and Japanese-spec cars were simply badged 'M6'.